Frequently Asked Questions

 Mild symptoms may improve within weeks, but long-term management is often needed for lasting relief.

-The procedure itself is relatively quick, typically taking a few minutes per eye, although your full appointment may be longer to allow for assessment and preparation.
+The procedure itself is relatively quick, typically taking a few minutes per eye, although your full appointment will be longer to allow for assessment and preparation.

 MGD is typically a long-term condition, but symptoms can be well controlled with ongoing care.
 With professional treatment and consistent home care, many people experience lasting relief.